 Later in the season Lotus sorted the game changing Lotus 72 and Rindt went on to amass an unbeatable points tally taking him to a championship he would tragically never live to savour.
 Rindt was killed in a practice accident at Monza, the home of the Italian Grand Prix.

 Getting back to 2020 and even though there has been no actual racing there has been plenty of Formula 1 news.
-Sebastian Vettel has decided not to renew his contract with Ferrari next year so Ferrari have quickly signed up Carlos Sainz to partner Charles LeClerc.
+Sebastian Vettel has not had his contract renewed at Ferrari for next year and Ferrari have quickly signed up Carlos Sainz to partner Charles LeClerc.
 Daniel Ricciardo, once thought of as a contender for the Ferrari seat has announced he is moving to McLaren for 2021 so although not much is happening on the racetrack there has been plenty of F1 news.

 Alonso is rumoured to be going to Renault for 2021 so perhaps his F1 career is not over after all.
 What then will Vettel do?
 Retire?
 Take a year off?
 Lewis Hamilton’s team mate Valtery Bottas is also out of contract at the end of this season so theoretically Mercedes could snap up Vettel and create a super team, Hamilton and Vettel, that could take on all comers.
 Of course 7 time world champion Hamilton might not be happy about that.
 He must be anxious to enter the record books as the winner of 8 titles so Vettel might have to sit out the 2021 season.